Mastodon

 Buy from Amazon

-Review: Forged by Merry Farmer 4 of 5 stars
+Review: His Plaything by M.M.
+Farmer 3 of 5 stars

 My rating: 4 of 5 stars